Kathy Maister's Start Cooking

 If you are new to startcooking, or are a regular visitor here, please consider subscribing for free.

-The biggest screw up people make with pesto is using too much--and that absolutely will end up sending your meal into the trash because the stuff is pretty flavorful.
+The biggest mistake people make with pesto is using too much–and that absolutely will end up sending your meal into the trash because pesto has a very intense flavor.
 Use is very sparingly and you should be totally all right!
 Give it a try!

 I am drooling!
 I love pesto, these are all great ideas!